|Nutrition Facts (per serving)|

 6 cloves garlic

 - 1 small dried hot pepper (such as a cayenne pepper) or 1/2 of a jalapeno pepper

 Note: The salted codfish must be soaked in water for AT LEAST 24 hours, though preferably 48 hours before cooking.
 This is necessary to leach out the salt.
-Change the water 2-3 times in a 24-hour period.
+Change the water 2 to 3 times in a 24-hour period.
 If this is not done, the fish will be so salty that it will not be edible!

 Begin by cutting the cod into smaller pieces, so that it has more area to absorb the water.
 Rinse the pieces under cold water and rub the outside to remove excess salt.

 Place the chunks of fish into a large (13”x9”) glass baking dish in a single layer.
 Add water to the dish until fish is completely covered by the water.
 Cover dish with plastic wrap and place in refrigerator.
-Change water 2-3 times over the next 24 hours.
+Change water 2 to 3 times over the next 24 hours.